ruffknight/Breeze-App/README.md

 ## Website

 The complete project journey, from research to implementation, is documented on the official Breeze website.
-Explore the project's evolution, design choices, technical details, and more in the [Breeze Website](https://ccu2020.wixsite.com/breezeapp)
+Explore the project's evolution, design choices, technical details, and more on the [Breeze Website](https://ccu2020.wixsite.com/breezeapp)

 ## Features